Libra-foundation/Pull-Request-Comments/CONTRIBUTING.md

 # Contributing.

 Welcome to the contributing guide of this repository.
-This documentation will guide you through the setup of the dev environement and give you the needed guidelines to help to ease the accepting of your contribution.
+This documentation will guide you through the setup of the dev environement and give you some guidelines to help to ease the accepting of your contribution.

 ## Setup your development environment.